CASKIA - Growing a Mars Boot

-CASKIA / Growing a MarsBoot (2017-2018) is a project rethinking and questioning, through a designer lens, our 21st century material culture, its values and the ongoing challenges and perspectives of living on Mars.
+CASKIA / Growing a MarsBoot (2017-2018) is a design project which rethinks and questions our 21st century material culture, its values and the ongoing challenges and perspectives of living on Mars.

-The project addresses the restrictions characterising space travel and the need to optimise logistic needs, by minimising the quantity of required matter (fungal mycelium spores) loaded in the craft at launch and by later growing materials and tools during the journey towards Mars.
+The project addresses the restrictions characterising space travel and the need to optimise logistical needs, by minimising the quantity of required matter loaded into the spacecraft at launch and by later growing materials and tools during the journey towards Mars.

-As part of such framework, human/astronaut’s sweat is filtered and combined with fungal mycelium, partly contributing to feed the fungal culture for the materialisation of responsibly grown materials, raising debate about how much of our own bodies can be utilised as a material source for producing fashion items in space and on Mars.
+As part of such a framework, the astronaut’s sweat is filtered and combined with fungal mycelium, partly contributing to feeding the fungal culture for the materialisation of responsibly grown materials.
+Raising debate about how much of our own bodies can be utilised as a material source for producing clothing items in space and on Mars.

-A combination of hi-tech and lo-tech processes are implemented to construct the footwear with mycelium variants, such as pure or composite mycelium-based materials (cotton/hemp + fungus), characterised by different physical and technical qualities.
+A combination of hi-tech and lo-tech processes are implemented to construct the footwear with mycelium variants, such as pure or composite mycelium-based materials – cotton, hemp and fungus –characterised by different physical and technical qualities.

-Culturally, the concept references and addresses both the H.G Wells dystopian view of Mars scarcity and the Alice Jones and Ella Merchant utopian view of Mars female liberation and harmony, as evident in science fiction when discussing the province of Caskia.
+Culturally, the concept references and addresses both H.G Wells dystopian view of Mars scarcity and Alice Jones and Ella Merchant's utopian view of Mars as a place of female liberation and harmony, as evident in science fiction when discussing the province of Caskia.

 Biofabrication and bioassembly with fungal mycelium growing on sweat and on bodily waste materials, 3D printing, shoe-making.